juxhouse/bela-resources/API.md

 ```
 {
   "op": "upsert-element"
   "path": ElementPath           // Primary key.
   "name": String                // Optional.
 Defaults to last segment in the path.
   "type": Identifier            // Optional.
 Defaults to the first segment in the path.
                                 // Examples: "domain", "subdomain", "person",  "package", "class", "function",
                                 //           "service", "endpoint", "topic", "queue", "bucket", "table", etc.
   "technology": Identifier      // Optional.
 Examples: "java", "php", "clojure", "python", "kafka", "http", etc.
   "third-party": boolean        // Optional.
 Defaults to false.
   "description": String         // Optional.
-  "metadata": Object         // Optional.
+  "extra": Object               // Optional.
 Any extra, useful information.

-  "dependencies": [Dependency]
+  "dependencies": [Dependency]  // Optional.
 }
 ```

-### `garbage-collect-elements`
+### `garbage-collect`

-Receives an array of `elements-to-keep` and deletes the elements of the given type that are not contained in that array.
-In other words: performs garbage collection on elements of a given type.
+Receives an array of paths of `elements-to-keep` and deletes elements that are not listed in that array.
+Can also receive an element type and a container to restrict the scope of elements to be deleted.

+In other words: performs garbage collection on elements of a given type contained in a given container element.

+Performing this operation with no `container`, no `type` and no `elements-to-keep` will delete your entire architecture.
+This can be used as the first operation in a transaction that uploads your entire architecture, for example.

 ```
 {
-  "op": "enumerate-elements"
+  "op": "garbage-collect"
+  "container": ElementPath            // Optional.
+Restricts deletions to contents of this container.
+  "type": Identifier                  // Optional.
+Restricts deletions to elements of this type.
-  "type": Identifier                  // Examples: "domain", "subdomain", "service", "person",  etc.
+                                      // Examples: "domain", "subdomain", "service", "person",  etc.
   "elements-to-keep": [ElementPath]
 }
 ```